sathwikreddyshamakuri/cloud-photo-share/README.md

 S3 object URLs should be signed if you require stricter privacy (current code assumes safe distribution; you can switch to S3 pre-signed URLs/CloudFront signed cookies easily).

-SES sandbox requires verified emails; set AUTO_VERIFY_USERS=1 during development if you prefer to skip email verification (not recommended for prod).
+RESEND sandbox requires verified emails; set AUTO_VERIFY_USERS=1 during development if you prefer to skip email verification (not recommended for prod).

 ## 🛠 Troubleshooting